SeleniumHQ/selenium/.github/ISSUE_TEMPLATE.md

 Browser:
 <!-- Internet Explorer?
 Firefox?

+Firefox 47?
+Did you search for issues first?
+You're likely logging a duplicate bug of #2110

 If the issue is with Google Chrome consider logging an issue with chromedriver instead: https://sites.google.com/a/chromium.org/chromedriver/help